 Fly anglers from around the world went to extreme lengths to catch one in those colder, stormier waters to the north, including me.
 Hearing about an "albie blitz" off Point Orient, New York, a buddy and I left a good striped bass bite in Cape May, New Jersey, where I was on assignment.
 We left at 2 a.m. to drive up there in time for daylight.
 The fishing was great, but not at all the novelty I'd expected, including catching a new species.
 At 7:30 a.m., as my friend Chris landed my "first albie," I realized I'd had been suckered into a most extreme case of leaving fish to find fish.
 I had caught thousands of the same species, and much larger specimans, in my home waters off Palm Beach County, where most people call them "bonitos."

-These waters are typically warm and calm, especially when this species of tuna is thickest--May through Mid-September.
+These waters are typically warm and calm, especially when little tunny is thickest--May through Mid-September.
 The fish aren't nearly as fussy either, and they're average size is much larger than in the Northeast, and equal to the body of fish targeted off North Carolina.
 There are plenty of 15- to 20-pound fish in the mix, plus some even larger.

-You can make this pursuit as easy or as challenging as you like.
+You can make false albacore fishing as easy or as challenging as you like.
 We can chum the fish within range of anyone's casting abilities.
 We can pursue blitzing fish.
 Or we can "dredge" them up from deeper structure.
 When they're fired up, they'll strike right on the surface.

 The species occurs year-round throughout most ocean waters along Florida's East Coast, and in places along the Gulf Coast.